treblenalto/brain-tumor-classification/README.md

 ## Overview

 Binary classification of brain X-ray images of patient diagnosed with brain tumor using deep neural networks. <br>
-Our results with MLP and Deep CNN models show that Deep CNN architectures are not always the solution to image classification. <br><br>
+Our results with MLP and Deep CNN models show that Deep CNN architectures are not always the solution to image classification.

 ## Data
-This project was carried out with data from [Kaggle's Brain Tumor Dataset](https://www.kaggle.com/preetviradiya/brian-tumor-dataset) with train:test ratio of 8:2.
+This project was carried out with data from [Kaggle's Brain Tumor Dataset](https://www.kaggle.com/preetviradiya/brian-tumor-dataset) with train-test ratio of 8:2.

 **Brain Tumor**
 * X-ray images of brains with tumor<br>